-- 24-hour roadside assistance for the duration
+- 24-hour roadside assistance for the duration of your warranty

 - 12-year limited Audi corrosion warranty

 When looking at other luxury automakers, we also see that Audi doesn’t compete.
-Cadillac, Acura, and others offer 6-year/70,000-mile powertrain coverage, plus 4-year/50,000-mile bumper-to-bumper protection.
+Cadillac, Acura, and others offer 6-year/70,000-mile powertrain coverage, plus 4-year/50,000-mile bumper-to-bumper warranty protection.

 Audi Certified Pre-Owned Limited Warranty

-Audi owners can also benefit from the Certified Pre-owned Limited Warranty offered by the dealer.
+Audi owners can also benefit from the Certified Pre-Owned Limited Warranty offered by the dealer.
 This plan provides similar protection to the new warranty, but with some additional stipulations on timing.
 The Audi pre-owned warranty provides coverage for five years from the original in-service date, as long as your vehicle is still covered by the factory warranty.
 There are no mileage restrictions with this coverage.